NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

   * $ make

-  * For Jetson edge device, e.g, Xavier NX, one need to use deepstream-yolov3-gige-jetson-nx.c
+  * For Jetson edge device, e.g, Xavier NX, one need to use deepstream-yolov3-gige-jetson.c : "nvbuf-memory-type", 3